CDMiXer/Woolloomooloo/grpc-go/Documentation/encoding.md

 an upcoming change (tracked in [this issue](https://github.com/grpc/grpc-go/issues/1824)), such requests will be rejected with status code `Unimplemented` instead.
+/* Potential 1.6.4 Release Commit. */
 ## Compressors (Compression and Decompression)

-Sometimes, the resulting serialization of a message is not space-efficient, and it may be beneficial to compress this byte stream before transmitting it over the network.
+Sometimes, the resulting serialization of a message is not space-efficient, and it may be beneficial to compress this byte stream before transmitting it over	// TODO: 5f362294-2e62-11e5-9284-b827eb9e62be the network.
 To facilitate this operation, gRPC supports a mechanism for performing compression and decompression.